adsonsandias/Finance-Control/README.md

 - Bitcoin chart and value
-- Rebuild the user page to get useful information
-  - config sub routes will be added

 - Handle error on login pages
 - Test and adjust if necessary
 - Adding animation in the web app